asadullahehsan/patient-appointment/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## AI Tools & Assistance
+- Gemini AI
+For translation of what is written in the image, brainstorming and general question and answering assistance